Bakersbakebread/Snap-ons/README.md

 # SnappyCogs
 SnappyDragon's Cogs for Red-DiscordBot.
 Red-DiscordBot is a multipurpose bot for Discord developed by Twentysix26.
 To submit an idea for a cog, DM me on discord.
 You can always find me at the official server for Red.
+You can also find me at my server here: https://discord.gg/VYZgkzK

 # Installation
 To install the cogs, Follow the given steps: